nguyenpn1596/Sales-Training-and-Engagement-Analysis/README.md

 ✅ Call to Action:

 1. Double Down on High-ROI Topics such as selling storage as add-on and Business Continuity and Disaster Recovery.
-2. Prioritize AHEAD and similar accounts that were understained but growing.
+2. Prioritize Account #2 and similar accounts that were understained but growing.
-3. Reevaluate engagement strategy for CCBs and other similar mid-tier accounts.
+3. Reevaluate engagement strategy for Account #3 and other similar mid-tier accounts.
 4. Increase additional outreach to focus accounts in Ohio and Wisconsin
 5. Evaluate engagements, activities and sales pipline in the monthly basis.